I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Most confusing is the relationship between Jo and Friedrich Bhaer (played by Louis Garrel) who even looks like he can’t understand what he’s doing in the film as he doesn’t fit in with the updated message that this film is trying to convey.
 His lack of chemistry with Jo feels intentional to this point, yet the film also seems to suggest that his role is purely to fulfill Jo’s cultural obligations in her novel.

-He also disappears for so much of the film that his return is far from welcome as by this point all we know of this character is that he hates Jo’s stories and made a point to tell her as bluntly with no constructive explanation.
+He also disappears for so much of the film that his return is far from welcome, as by this point all we know of this character is that he hates Jo’s stories and made a point to tell her so bluntly, with no constructive explanation.
 His entire presence misses the mark in a story that tries so hard to correct what may be the biggest criticism about the book.

 All in all, I think Little Women gets a lot right in terms of acting, humor, and reimagining some iconic moments.
 However, I think it leaves out a lot of necessary information.
 It also unnecessarily mixes the plot into a confusing mess that rarely takes the time to let the audience catch their breath and process the story.
 Character-wise, it’s brilliant, but overall, it failed to hit some important marks.